catid/snowshoe/README.md

 Additionally to speed up signature verification a variable single-base simultaneous function `simul_gen` is provided that is not constant-time.

+Primitive operations for zero-knowledge proofs based on EKE and Elligator [18] are offered by the Snowshoe API.

 It is intended to be a reliable and robust library that provides the fastest low-complexity, open-source implementation of these math routines available, which should be considered wherever you would use e.g. Curve25519/Ed25519.